 - (252) 473-MOON (6666)

 This café is a locals’ favorite for its relaxed atmosphere, friendly service and eclectic eats.
 Notable for bringing a touch of big city style to the downtown Manteo Waterfront, The Full Moon Café is located at the intersection of Queen Elizabeth Avenue and Sir Walter Raleigh Street.
 Take a seat at one of the umbrella-covered outdoor tables on a sunny day or balmy summer night and watch the world go by as you dine.
 The menu features creative, nouveau American cuisine and offers something for everyone, from grilled Angus steaks and delicious seafood entrees to tasty vegetarian dishes.
 Appetizers, soups and salads are delectable, and you can’t go wrong with any of the daily lunch and dinner specials, including wonderful pasta and quiche options.
-The wine list is extensive, with more than 50 bottles available.
-Taking his fascination with beer to the next level, co-owner Paul Charron serves his own distinctive beers in the adjacent brew pub, billed as “the smallest, coolest brewery on the East Coast!”
+The wine list is extensive, with more than 50 choices available.
+Taking his fascination with beer to the next level, co-owner Paul Charron brews his own distinctive beers in the adjacent brew pub, billed as “the smallest, coolest brewery on the East Coast!”
+The Full Moon Brewery swept the recent World Beer Championship, grabbing eight medals for eight entries.
 Stop in, take a stool and witness the ancient art of brewing as you enjoy a modern, flavorful craft beer.
+The outside terrace is dog friendly — they even serve your pooch homemade dog biscuits.
 The café is open for lunch and dinner seven days a week in-season.
 Call for off-season hours.
 Dinner reservations are accepted.

 - 303 Queen Elizabeth Avenue, Manteo Waterfront